romanpierson/vertx-web-accesslog/README.md

 ## Demo Playground

-A sample project that shows usage of this (and other related features) can be found Requires [here](https://github.com/romanpierson/vertx-logging-playground).
+A sample project that shows usage of this (and other related features) can be found [here](https://github.com/romanpierson/vertx-logging-playground).